 Flatiron Health, New York

 I built and maintained a prospective data collection platform with Flatiron's Clinical Research team to streamline clinical trials for the participating sites and patients.
 This included working with a multidisciplinary team to conduct the Prospective Clinico-Genomic (PCG) Study, which "aims to better understand how genomic changes in a patient’s tumor may predict response or impact resistance to treatment in people diagnosed with metastatic non-small cell lung cancer or extensive stage small cell lung cancer."

-I was on the Spotlight team in Flatiron's Real World Evidence (RWE) division, a multi-disciplinary teams of engineers, biostatisticians, and clinicians which apply Flatiron’s extensive oncological dataset to questions facing research institutions, pharmaceutical companies, and federal agencies.
+I was on the Spotlight team in Flatiron's Real World Evidence (RWE) division, a multi-disciplinary group of engineers, biostatisticians, and clinicians which apply Flatiron’s extensive oncological dataset to questions facing research institutions, pharmaceutical companies, and federal agencies.

 I worked on the Azure Active Directory reporting team in Microsoft's Cloud + Enterprise division, contributing to the reporting data pipeline and UI on the Azure Portal.
-Some in-depth information about the service can be found in the feature documentation .

 University of Pennsylvania, Philadelphia